-Dairy-free, refined sugar-free, paleo, and vegan nice cream made only using frozen bananas, blueberries, and strawberries.
-This healthy dessert recipe only requires 5 to 10 minutes of prep and a high-powered blender.
+Nice cream is a dairy-free, refined sugar-free, paleo, and vegan dessert made with fruit and/or non-dairy milk for a great alternative to ice cream.
+This recipe is made using only frozen bananas, blueberries, and strawberries!
+A healthy dessert recipe that only requires 5 to 10 minutes of prep and a high-powered blender or food processor.

 This post is sponsored by Nielsen-Massey.

-Not that I’m tooting my own horn (<- I totally am), but the boyfriend and I made banana ice cream (or nice cream) using his Vitamix six years ago, back when we were both paleo AF and the majority of society a.) hadn’t heard of paleo, or b.) felt weird and cagey about it.
+Not that I’m tooting my own horn (<- I totally am), but the boyfriend and I started making banana ice cream (or nice cream) using his Vitamix back in 2010 when we were both paleo AF and the majority of society a.) hadn’t heard of paleo, or b.) felt weird and cagey about it.